Bedwetting (Wetaway program)

 - an adult willing to support them

-The Wetaway Program is offered across Tasmania and delivered by Child Health Nursing Teams who are guided by evidence-based practice.
+The Wetaway program is offered across Tasmania and delivered by Child Health Nursing Teams who are guided by evidence-based practice.

 How the program works

-- When you and your child are ready to be involved in the Wetaway Program contact CHaPS (details below)
+- When you and your child are ready to be involved in the Wetaway program contact CHaPS (details below)

 - Attend an initial appointment with your child to receive assessment and support